Why Unit Testing?

 Naturally, instead of redesigning or refactoring a legacy app, a developer must instead resort to "localized fixes" (also called hacks, kludges, and band-aids) in an attempt to cause as little damage as possible.
 Even when a developer is very careful, regressions often creep in, many of them not noticed until a customer reports an issue.
 Over time, the accumulation of these local fixes makes legacy code even harder to enhance.
 The more hacks, the less flexibility.

-Unit testing is the solution
+Unit testing is part of the solution

 Automation helps get it done